Bengal Sultanate: Pratapgarh

-In the northeastern Barak Valley, the ruler Bazid of the Pratapgarh Kingdom declared himself as a Sultan on par with the Sultan of Bengal.
+In the northeastern Barak Valley, the ruler Bazid of the Pratapgarh Kingdom declared himself a sultan on par with the Sultan of Bengal.
 This invited the retribution of Alauddin Husain Shah, who dispatched Sarwar Khan to suppress the newly formed sultanate in Pratapgarh.
 Bazid was defeated and agreed to pay a tribute to the Sultan of Bengal.
 He was also made to relinquish his claims over Sylhet, which was under direct Sultanate rule.

 Tripura

-In the east, Tripura was vital to Bengal for the supply of gold, silver and other commodities.
+In the east, Tripura was vital to Bengal for the supply of gold, silver, and other commodities.
 Tripura had coarse gold mines and mountain trade networks linked to the Far East.
 In 1464, the Sultan of Bengal helped Ratna Manikya I assume the Tripuri throne.
 Tripura was a prominent vassal of Bengal.

 Orissa

 In the southwest, Orissa was prominent in the military history of the Bengal Sultanate.
-The first Bengali Sultan Shamsuddin Ilyas Shah defeated the rulers of Orissa and extended his realm up to Chilika Lake.
+The first Bengali sultan, Shamsuddin Ilyas Shah, defeated the rulers of Orissa and extended his realm up to Chilika Lake.
 He raided Jajpur and Cuttack.
 Ilyas Shah returned to Bengal with plunders from Orissa, including 44 elephants.
 During the reign of Alauddin Hussain Shah, Orissa was a vassal state of Bengal.
 Northern Orissa was directly ruled by Bengal.
 During the Karrani dynasty, Orissa was the scene of the Battle of Tukaroi and the Treaty of Cuttack between the Mughals and Bengal Sultanate in 1575.